 The Cooper's Inn B&B - The Early Years

-Built in c1784, in the aftermath of the American Revolution, as pro-British refugees flooded into Shelburne, the original vertical log structure served as both store and home to a remarkable blind man, George Gracie.
+Built in c1785, in the aftermath of the American Revolution, as pro-British refugees flooded into Shelburne, Nova Scotia the original vertical log structure served as both store and home to a remarkable blind man, George Gracie.

-In c1784 Gracie was a refugee merchant from Boston and was to become one of two representatives of Shelburne County in the Nova Scotia House of Assembly.
+In c1785 Gracie was a refugee merchant from Boston and was to become one of two representatives of Shelburne County in the Nova Scotia House of Assembly.

-The original cooperage now houses four cozy ensuite rooms, two upstairs and two on the ground level, with one that opens onto the breezeway and the other onto the garden.
-All rooms enjoy views of Shelburne Harbour.
+The original cooperage houses four cozy ensuite rooms, two upstairs and two on the garden level.
+One opens onto the breezeway, the other the garden.
+All rooms enjoy varying views of Shelburne Harbour.